-One natural variance of our method is to consider a Gauss-Seidel type of trust region method.
+We have given a Jocobi type trust region algorithm for Nash Equilibrium Problems.
+One natural extension is to consider a Gauss-Seidel type of trust region method.
 The obvious difficult is that the each player v will have their individual up to date point for defining the merit function to adjust the trust region, which would make the adjusting of trust regions more complicated.

-Another possible extension of the current work is to apply trust region to the general equilibrium problem [20], namely finding $x^ \in C$ such that where C is a nonempty closed convex subset of $\mathbb{R}^n$ and f(x, y) is a continuous function from $C \times C$ to R with the following properties: 1) f(x, .) is convex on C for all $x \in C$ and f(x, x) = 0 for all $x \in C$ .
+Another possible extension of the current work is to applying trust region to the general equilibrium problem [19], namely finding $x^ \in C$ such that where C is a nonempty closed convex subset of $\mathbb{R}^n$ and f(x, y) is a continuous function from $C \times C$ to R with the following properties: 1) f(x, .) is convex on C for all $x \in C$ and f(x, x) = 0 for all $x \in C$ .